 PSAT and SAT

-discover majors and careers based on your interests and PSAT/NMSQT results
+helps you discover majors and careers based on your interests and test results

-get feedback on how ready you are for college and access tools to help you improve
+gives feedback on college readiness and grants access to tools to help you improve

 Request accommodations for testing

 To get the most value out of their testing experience, students with documented disabilities have the opportunity to request assistance for their tests in the form of an accommodation.